 First Nations Auto Financing in Alberta

 Alberta is home to roughly 260,000 First Nations, Métis, and Inuit residents across Treaty 6, Treaty 7, and Treaty 8 territories.
 The province includes 48 First Nations and eight Métis Settlements (the only legislated Métis land base in Canada).
 Alberta's urban Indigenous population is concentrated in Edmonton (largest in Canada) and Calgary, with significant communities in Red Deer, Lethbridge, Fort McMurray, and Grande Prairie.
-Our lender network serves First Nations borrowers with off-reserve residency in Edmonton, Calgary, Red Deer, and surrounding communities.
+Our lender network serves First Nations borrowers throughout Alberta, with dedicated content for Edmonton, Calgary, and Red Deer plus application routing from Lethbridge, Fort McMurray, Grande Prairie, and smaller communities across the province.

 Alberta is the headquarters of Peace Hills Trust (Edmonton), one of the oldest and largest Indigenous-owned financial institutions in Canada.
 First Nations Bank of Canada maintains branches in Edmonton.
 Servus Credit Union and ATB Financial have Indigenous banking teams familiar with status card applications, treaty payment income, and on-reserve considerations.
 For borrowers whose credit profile falls outside prime ranges at these institutions, our network of specialist lenders in Alberta handles subprime and credit-rebuilding profiles including First Nations applicants with off-reserve residency.